 Believers turn to Raphael, renowned for his extraordinary healing powers, for health and wellness.
 His compassion extends beyond humans to all of God’s creations.
 As a guide to healers – doctors, physicians, nurses – and spiritual practitioners, Raphael’s healing touch soothes and revives.

-- Uriel – Light of God
+Uriel – God’s Illuminating Light

-- Raguel – Friend of God
+Raguel – God’s Friend

-Zerachiel has many names.
-He is also known as Baruchel, Saraqael, Selaphiel, or Sariel.
-He is described as “God’s command”.
-Zerachiel is the patron of the Sacrament of Matrimony and the Archangel of God’s Judgment.
-In occult literature, he is often associated with Saturday and Jupiter.
+Known by many names, including Baruchel, Saraqael, Selaphiel, or Sariel, Zerachiel symbolizes “God’s command.”
+He is revered as the guardian of the Sacrament of Matrimony and the Archangel of God’s Judgment.
+Esoteric literature associates him with Saturday and Jupiter.

-Remiel is also known as Jehudiel, Jerahmeel, or Jeremiel.
-The name â€˜Remielâ€™ is roughly translated to “Thunder of God,” “Compassion of God” or “Mercy of God.”
-As the Archangel of faith and hope.
-He is also believed to be the Archangel of dreams and the patron saint of the Sacrament of Anointing of the Sick.
-He is often associated with Thursday and Saturn in the occult sects.
+Alternately known as Jehudiel, Jerahmeel, or Jeremiel, Remiel embodies the “Thunder of God,” “Compassion of God,” or “Mercy of God.”
+As the Archangel of faith and hope, he is also linked with dreams and is the patron saint of the Sacrament of Anointing of the Sick.
+Occult traditions connect him with Thursday and Saturn.

 Angels hold a prominent place in Christianity, their roles extending far beyond the seven principal archangels.
 As divine servants, they execute God’s mandates on earth.
 In our moments of need, we can call upon these celestial entities for assistance and guidance, feeling their supportive presence in our spiritual journey.